skylon07/pyblitz/README.md

 Before you can actually use any `api.py` endpoints, you must first configure `pyblitz` by using the `http` module.
 There are two methods in particular that need to be used: `http.setActiveServer()` and `http.setAuth()`. `setActiveServer(name)` takes a `name` string, referencing one of the servers registered at the top of the `api.py` module (names and descriptions can be changed to your liking). `setAuth(token)` takes an authentication `token` string that is added onto all future requests you make.

-This module also provides HTTP request functions should you decide to call endpoints a little more manually (in cases where you want to tell `pyblitz` to avoid using 70% of its functionality).
+This module also provides HTTP request functions should you decide to call endpoints a little more manually (in cases where you decide you want to tell `pyblitz` to avoid using 80% of its usefulness).
 These functions are still capable of processing `Schema` as parameters, and their signatures are nearly identical to the endpoints' methods.

 ```
 import api as myApi